respoke/docs/src/js-library/direct-connection.md

 ---
+title: "Using direct connections"
-title: "Direct Connections"
+shortTitle: "Direct connections"
 date: 2014-04-24 10:10
 template: article.jade
 showInMenu: "true"
 menuOrder: 1
 ---

-# Using Direct Connections
+# Using direct connections

 Direct connections provide a way to send messages from one endpoint to another without going through Respoke's cloud infrastructure.
 This quick guide should help you build a **secure direct-messaging app** in about 10 minutes.
 This tutorial uses development mode for ease of development, but all apps should be converted to using [brokered authentication](/tutorials/brokered-auth.html) before being published.